 So, again, the best policy as usual is to communicate first before acting.

 Do not delay mitigation if possible

 Mitigation means acting reasonably and promptly to minimize loss or damage after a breach.
-Breach of contract can occur for all kinds of reasons—accidental, unknowing, or in bad faith or intentional—with all generally subject only to the same type of recovery: putting the innocent party in the same position it would have been otherwise.
-But that means parties are expected to take reasonable actions to minimize their losses as well on the other side, and failure to do so when it was easy to do will not be compensated.
+Breach of contract can occur for all kinds of reasons—accidental, unknowing, or in bad faith and intentional—with all subject only to the same type of recovery: putting the innocent party in the same position it would have been otherwise.
+But that means parties are expected to take reasonable actions to minimize their losses as well, and failure to do so when it was easy to accomplish may not be compensated.

-That is true also for anticipatory breach or repudiation of contract.
-If you are dealing with such a breach, you generally are expected to start mitigating losses (if it is possible) as soon as you know the other party for certain will not be meeting their obligations.
-Sometimes that is not possible though for a number of reasons (i.e., custom work or products, a unique long-term arrangement, lack of money to engage someone else, etc.) and so you can sue for damages when they accrue.
-But if you can easily stop the bleeding, you are expected to do so rather than just rack up the other side’s bill.
+That is true also for anticipatory breach or a repudiation of contract.
+If you are dealing with such a situation, you are expected to start mitigating losses (if possible) as soon as you know the other party will not be meeting their obligations.
+Sometimes that is not possible for a number of reasons (i.e., custom work or products, a unique long-term arrangement, lack of money to engage someone else, etc.) and so you can sue for damages when they accrue.
+But if you can take steps to stop the bleeding, you are expected to do that rather than just rack up the other side’s bill.

 Mitigation protects you in court.
-If you have notice of a breach or anticipatory breach, for example, yet continue to incur expenses that could reasonably have been avoided, you most likely will not be able to receive compensation for that expense and will be left without a full recovery.
-Taking action to avoid additional losses is prudent also because it shows the court (or jury) that you acted responsibly and sought only just compensation.
+If you have notice of a breach or anticipatory breach, for example, yet continue to incur expenses that reasonably could have been avoided, you likely will not be able to receive compensation for that expense and will be left without a full recovery.
+Taking action to avoid additional losses is prudent also because it shows the court (or jury) you acted responsibly and seek only just and appropriate compensation.

 Consider contacting a Commercial Litigation Attorney

 The possibilities and scenarios that may (or may not) give rise to an anticipatory breach or repudiation are limitless, so it is often best to have an experienced business litigation attorney review and advise you before taking any drastic actions.